PEERS Program (serving PARTICIPANTS aged 13-18)

 - Handling rejection, teasing & bullying

-Please note: Due to social gathering and community restrictions, participants will meet using Zoom.
+Please note: Due to social gatherings and community restrictions, participants will meet using Zoom.

 - Private pay